Stay up to date with events, news, and opportunities by signing up for the Ministry of Caring's quarterly newsletter.

 Maria Lorenza Longo House is a long-term residence for single women who need ongoing support to prevent them from returning to homelessness.
 Most residents come to Maria Lorenza Longo House to work toward greater self-sufficiency after a successful stay at a holistic program and at Mary Mother of Hope House I, an emergency shelter for single women.

 St. Francis Holistic Housing provides a comprehensive network of supportive services for women with children.
 Services include child care, a crucial link in the successful transition from poverty to self-sufficiency.

 From its two locations, St. Francis Holistic Housing provides families with a private unit for up to two years.
 During this time, they work with a case manager to address the root causes of homelessness, learn life management skills, and find the resources to move on to independent living.
-Case managers can connect them with services such as job search/training, affordable child care, medical and dental care and counseling.
+Case managers connect residents with job search/training, affordable child care, medical and dental care, and relevant counseling.

 Nazareth House fills a need beyond that of emergency shelters by giving families the time and support they need to address complex challenges, including finding employment, building life management skills, and pursuing long-range goals.
 With the assistance of a case manager, families can prepare for a future of independent living.